Coronavirus digest: Rich countries 'no longer need' to hoard vaccines | DW | 07.09.2021

 IFPMA Director-General Thomas Cueni said 7.5 billion doses have been produced so far and cited projections from an independent adviser that 12 billion doses would be available worldwide by the end of the year.

 This means that rich nations "no longer need" to stockpile vaccines, he said.
-That has been a major factor in vaccine inequality around the world.
+That has been a major factor in contributing to vaccine inequality around the world.

 Stockpiling also hinders the end of the pandemic, as new variants could crop up in areas where vaccine access is low.